spacetimeengineer/steamware/README.md

 *Note from the author*

-STEAMWare is a potent technology built for reasons difficult to explain.
-It can be very useful.
+Steamware is a potent technology.